Last Updated: [last-modified]

-It’s easy to make clean, straight cuts on this material, just use a box cutter to carefully create a deep score across the top of the board, then with even pressure bend away from the cut side and the board will break in two where the score was made.
+It’s easy to make clean, straight cuts on this material, just use a box cutter to carefully create a deep score across the top of the board, then, with even pressure, bend away from the cut side and the board will break cleanly where the score was made.

 The waterproofed version of these boards sold for insulation will have a plastic film on the outside.
 Because the material is coated with a polyurethane, you’ll have to use your blade to cut through the film holding the broken pieces together:

 Continue cutting until your boards are the length needed for your drawers.

 While gluing pieces together is an option, creating notches and fitting the boards together is fairly quick and creates a much stronger joint.